-3.3.2 Operational Phase Emissions from Flaring and Generator Engines

-As the proposed development includes a single flare point and up to two generator engines, detailed dispersion modelling was considered appropriate to assess the potential impacts on local air quality at sensitive receptors, once operational.
-The key air pollutants of concern for the operation of the proposed development are NO_x, NO2, and CO from both the flare point and the generators and also PM{10} and $PM{2.5}$ from the generator engines which are diesel fuelled.
+3.3.2 Operational Phase Emissions from Flaring and Generator Engine pollutants of concern for the operation of the proposed development are NO_x, NO2, and CO from both the flare and the generator, and also PM10 and PM{2.5} from the generator engine which is diesel fuelled.
 It is understood that the gas being burnt during flaring is predominantly methane and does not contain sulphur or benzene, therefore sulphur dioxide and benzene have not been considered in this assessment.
-Natural gas is a clean-burning fuel and emits insignificant quantities of particulate matter, and hence the assessment PM{10} and $PM{2.5}$ from the flare is not required.